citynetwork/docs/docs/howto/openstack/nova/new-server.md

     In the example above, we uploaded the public key `~/.ssh/id_ed25519.pub` to our {{brand}} account and named it `bahnhof`.
-Follow our example and do not forget to set the `KEY_NAME`:
+Follow our example, and do not forget to set the `KEY_NAME`:

     ```bash